Exploiting the Final Component of Generator Architectures for AI-Generated Image Detection: Experiments

 \subsection{Model implementation \& baselines}

-The real image set used for constructing the training dataset is MS-COCO 2014~\cite{lin2014microsoft}, which contains 118{,}000 images depicting diverse indoor and outdoor scenes with resolutions ranging from 384 to 880 pixels in width (height).
-The constructed training and corresponding test sets are described separately for each of the following experimental questions, with all pretrained models referenced in the Appendix.
+\textbf{Training dataset} The real image set used to construct the training dataset in this study is MS-COCO 2014~\cite{lin2014microsoft}, which contains 118{,}000 images depicting diverse indoor and outdoor scenes, with resolutions ranging from 384 to 880 pixels in width (or height).

+To validate the generalizability of the generator’s final component, we select one representative final component from open-source generators for each of the three categories in Fig.~\ref{fig:2}: \textit{VAE.decoder}, \textit{VQ.detokenizer}, and \textit{Diffusion.denoiser}.
+Specifically, \textit{Stable Diffusion 2.1} represents the VAE.decoder category and is used to construct fake samples following Algorithm~\ref{alg:1}; \textit{JanusPro} represents the VQ.detokenizer category and generates samples according to Algorithm~\ref{alg:2}; and \textit{PixelFlow} represents the Diffusion.denoiser category and follows Algorithm~\ref{alg:3}.
+All pretrained encoders $\mathcal{E}^*$ and decoders $\varphi^*$ are detailed in the Appendix.
+For brevity, we refer to the corresponding training sets as \textit{VAE}, \textit{VQ}, and \textit{Diffusion} in the following discussion.

+These three types of final components exhibit distinct generation traces, as visualized in Fig.~\ref{fig:6}.
+Features are extracted from the third layer of a pretrained DINOv3 backbone \cite{simeoni2025dinov3} and projected into three dimensions.
+Although the resulting distributions exhibit partial overlap, they remain visually separable.
+To further examine whether a small number of representative samples from each component can capture the overall trace space and achieve effective generalization, we construct an additional compact training set.
+Specifically, we select 100 samples from each of the \textit{VAE}, \textit{VQ}, \textit{Diffusion} sets using Algorithm \ref{alg:4} with $k=100$, and refer to it as \textit{Sparse} set in experiments.
+Fig.~\ref{fig:3} visualizes the selection results, where the chosen samples (highlighted in red) are distributed throughout the entire feature space.

-For our AI-generated image detector, we use the pretrained backbone of DINOv3\footnote{\url{https://huggingface.co/facebook/dinov3-vith16plus-pretrain-lvd1689m}} with an additional fully connected layer for binary classification.
-All layers are fine-tuned using standard cross-entropy loss with a learning rate of 5e-7.
-This implementation serves as the detector for all subsequent analyses.
+\textbf{Detector implementation} To implement the AI-generated image detector, we adopt a pretrained DINOv3 backbone \cite{simeoni2025dinov3} with an additional fully connected layer for binary classification.
+All layers are fine-tuned using the standard cross-entropy loss in Eq.~\ref{eq:1} with a learning rate of $5\times10^{-7}$.
+We train separate detectors on the training sets \textit{VAE}, \textit{VQ}, \textit{Diffusion}, and \textit{Sparse}, and evaluate them on images from different categories in our taxonomy to analyze the effectiveness of the proposed method.